franke-hub/SDL/src/doc/cpp/pub_disp-done.md

 ---
 #### virtual void pub::dispatch::LambdaDone::done(Item* item);

-(For internal use only.
+For internal use only.
-This overrides Done::done and invokes the callback lambda function.)
+This overrides Done::done.
+It just invokes the callback lambda function.

+You provide the done functionality either in the constructor or by using the on_done method.

 ---
 #### virtual void pub::dispatch::LambdaDone::on_done(function_t _cb);

-Replaces the callback lambda function.)
+Replaces the callback lambda function.

 <!-- ===================================================================== -->
 ---